Poster Presentations & Opening Networking Reception

 Beyond Symptom Management: Understanding the Treatment Goals of Youth Presenting with Dual Mental Health and Substance Use Disorders

-Andrew Lumb, PhD, Substance Use and Concurrent Disorders, The Royal Ottawa Mental Health Centre, Ottawa; Nicholas Schubert, MA, Psychology, Memorial University, St. John’s; Gretchen Conrad, PhD, Substance Use and Concurrent Disorders Program, The Royal Ottawa Mental Health Centre, Ottawa, CAN
+Andrew Lumb, PhD, Substance Use and Concurrent Disorders, The Royal Ottawa Mental Health Centre, Ottawa, ON, Canada; Nicholas Schubert, MA, Psychology, Memorial University, St. John’s, ON, Canada; Gretchen Conrad, PhD, Substance Use and Concurrent Disorders Program, The Royal Ottawa Mental Health Centre, Ottawa, ON, Canada

 This study investigated the treatment goals endorsed by youth (16-25) with moderate to severe dual mental health and substance use disorders when presenting to outpatient treatment.
 Clients completed self-report questionnaires identifying their treatment goals.
 Thematic analysis revealed a variety of goals beyond symptom management or reduction.
 Results emphasize the need for multidisciplinary care for youth with dual disorders and for targeting a diversity of client-identified goals to achieve improved treatment adherence and outcomes.